Face contouring with fillers

 1. Contouring the Face with Makeup

-Cons: temporary, requires good technique, not waterproof
+Cons: temporary, requires skill, not water-resistant

 Step-by-step makeup contouring:

-• Blend well for a natural result
+• Blend thoroughly for a natural-looking finish

 2. Contouring the Face with Fillers